 Our farewell to the PSTN brings many benefits.
 SIP Trunks deliver:

-Better customer service – Provide better customer service by adding more geographical and international numbers.
+- Better customer service – Provide better customer service by adding more geographical and international numbers.
 Quickly and easily add numbers to your SIP Trunk and terminate them on your IP PBX – you can give customers more options to dial in at a significantly lower cost, even long distance.
-Customers can contact you more easily and sales will increase.
+Customers can contact you more quickly, and sales will increase.

-Eliminate VoIP Gateways – SIP Trunks will eliminate the need to buy and manage VoIP Gateways.
+- Eliminate VoIP Gateways – SIP Trunks will eliminate the need to buy and manage VoIP Gateways.
 All phone calls come in via IP.
 No extra conversion often means better quality too.

-Selecting the right SIP Trunk provider
+Selecting the Right SIP Trunk Provider

-The next step is to choose a SIP Trunk provider who will supply the necessary SIP Trunks.
+Choose a SIP Trunk provider who will supply the necessary SIP Trunks.

-Upgrading Internet connectivity
+Upgrading Internet Connectivity

 Once you have selected your SIP Trunk provider, consider a dedicated Internet line for the SIP Trunk.
 Most firewalls are able to handle multiple WAN connections, and, considering the low cost of an Internet line in most places, a separate VoIP connection will be the most reliable way to ensure the quality of your VoIP calls.

 However, some SIP Trunk providers bundle their service with a dedicated Internet line.
 This keeps your voice traffic separate from your data traffic.
 Much will depend on the cost and your network infrastructure.
 Check that your firewall is up-to-date and will be capable of handling VoIP traffic correctly.